EwDosbox/PlatBorne/LORE&SHIT.md

 - Skill issue
 - The only thing I know for real You are dead again , how
 - zzz
-### PUSSY ENGINE
-You're a cunt you know that?
-Imagine if I had a respawn mechanic and a health regen.
-You know what fuck you, no happy ending or something for you, you stay in London till you decide to fight me like a real man...or woman...or god knows what you are.
-Probably not even your mother knows it.
-What's that?
-Getting pissed off?
-Gonna cry?
-Whatcha gonna do about it?
-Kill me?
-I'm waiting.
-Pussy.
 ### EPILOG
 You have killed that nasty insect that was stopping your way to achieving your ultimate goal.
 Now, leaving London, you feel fresh wind blowing on your hat.
 You look at the sky, your heart and blood boiling.
 The moon is still red.
 Yet that doesn't stop you.
 You feel determined to kill every, single, monster that crosses your path.
 You step outside of London's border...
 CONTINUES IN ACT II